 The Group's revenue recognition process, policies and procedures on real estate sales are material to our audit because these involve the application of material judgment and estimation.
-In addition, real estate sales amounted to P175.00 million or 24% of Revenues and Other Income while costs of real estate sales amounted to P90.00 million or 16% of Cost and Expenses for the year ended December 31, 2023.
-The areas affected by revenue recognition, which requires material judgments and estimates, include determining when a contract will qualify for revenue recognition, measuring the progress of the development of real estate projects which defines the amount of revenue to be recognized and determining the amount of actual costs incurred as cost of real estate sales.
+In addition, real estate sales amounted to P54.28 million or 14% of Revenues and Other Income while costs of real estate sales amounted to P33.97 million or 7% of Cost and Expenses for the year ended December 31, 2024.
+The areas affected by revenue recognition, which requires material judgments and estimates, include determining when a contract will qualify for revenue recognition.
 These areas were material to our audit as an error in application of judgments and estimates could cause a material misstatement in the financial statements.

-The Group's policy for revenue recognition on real estate sales are more fully described in Note 32 to the consolidated financial statements.
-The material judgments applied, and estimates used by management related to revenue recognition are more fully described in Note 33 to the consolidated financial statements.
+The Group's policy for revenue recognition on real estate sales are more fully described in Note 30 to the financial statements.
+The material judgments applied, and estimates used by management related to revenue recognition are more fully described in Note 31 to the financial statements.